Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Introduction

-\emph{Contributions:} In this paper, we rigorously study the passivity of S(D)EA to establish closed-form analytical solutions for the necessary and sufficient conditions for frequency domain passivity of S(D)EA while rendering ideal springs and null impedance.
-Our results extend the previously established bounds in the literature, as we allow for the negative selection of the controller gains.
-More importantly, we propose \emph{passive physical equivalents} as a novel and informative means of providing physical insight to the passivity conditions and derive such passive physical equivalents for S(D)EA under closed-loop control.
-We advocate that passive physical equivalents can be instrumental, as they \begin{itemize} \item provide sufficient conditions for the passivity, \item establish an intuitive understanding of the passivity bounds, explicitly highlighting the effect of different plant parameters and controller gains on the closed-loop rendering performance, \item do not distinguish between the plant and controller parameters, promoting co-design of S(D)EA by enforcing simultaneous and unbiased consideration of these (possibly negative) parameters on the system performance, \item subsume the effective impedance analysis that decomposes the output impedance into its basic mechanical primitives and extend it by providing a topological connection of these fundamental elements, and \item enable rigorous and intuitive comparisons of the effect of different plants dynamics (e.g., SEA and SDEA) and controller architectures (e.g., P-P and P-PI) on the haptic rendering performance. \end{itemize}
+\emph{Contributions:} We propose (i)~the use of \emph{passive physical equivalents} as an informative means of providing physical insight into the passivity-performance trade-offs of S(D)EA, and (ii)~derive minimal passive physical equivalents of S(D)EA under closed-loop control, with their feasibility region.
+We advocate for passive physical equivalents as they \begin{itemize} \item provide sufficient conditions for the passivity bounds, \item establish an intuitive understanding of the passivity bounds by explicitly highlighting the contribution of each plant parameter and controller gain on the rendering performance, \item make the authority of controller terms on the plant dynamics explicit, \item do not distinguish between the plant and controller parameters, promoting co-design of S(D)EA by enforcing simultaneous and unbiased consideration of these (possibly negative) parameters to improve system performance, \item subsume the effective impedance analysis that decomposes the output impedance into its basic mechanical primitives and extend it by providing an explicit topological connection of these fundamental elements, and \item enable rigorous comparisons of the effect of different plant/controller dynamics (e.g., SEA and SDEA) on the haptic rendering performance. \end{itemize}

+Furthermore, (iii)~we rigorously study the passivity of S(D)EA to establish closed-form analytical solutions for the \emph{necessary and sufficient conditions} for the passivity of S(D)EA while rendering Voigt models, springs, and the null impedance.

+Our results significantly extend the previously established bounds in the literature, as we provide passivity bounds for Voigt model rendering with S(D)EA under VSIC, prove the necessity and sufficiency of these conditions, and allow for negative controller gains.
+Our study not only establishes the feasibility of passive Voigt model rendering with SEA under VSIC through the use of negative controller gains but also demonstrates that such a control approach can be practicable through a co-design, where physical damping is intentionally added to the plant dynamics, for instance via electrical damping.
+It also provides the necessary and sufficient conditions for the passivity of SDEA while rendering Voigt models.

+Overall, the derivation of minimal passive physical equivalents of S(D)EA that are close to the open-loop plant dynamics and that lend themselves to simple interpretations, ensuring continuity among various realizations of different plants, determination of the control authority on plant parameters, and insightful discussions of closed-loop performance via passive physical equivalents are among our novel contributions.